Shopping cart Close cart

 This 18 months EU Twinning project is implemented by Germany as lead and Sweden and Spain as junior partners.
 The aim of the project is to support the Azerbaijan Standardisation Institute, AZSTAND, in their restructuring process.
 The project began in November 2020 after a few months of delay due to Covid-19.
 The three implementing countries have a shared responsibility to implement activities in three components.
 The first component focuses on the legal frameworks and institutional set-up.
 The second looks at improving the standardization process, communication and digitalisation for the organisation.
 The third component will introduce new financial models and look at the development of new products and services to increase AZSTAND’s revenue.

-The project in Bolivia focuses on building institutional capacity of Bolivia’s standardization organization IBNORCA.
-It is aims at developing, adopting and promoting the use of standards related to improved water quality in Bolivia.
+The project in Bolivia focused on building institutional capacity of Bolivia’s standardization organization IBNORCA.
+It contributed to develop, adopt and promote the use of standards related to improved water quality in Bolivia.

-Some of the results so far are; full membership of ISO; active participation in several ISO technical committees; sales of standards online; an active mirror committee in the water sector; adoption of four standards related to waste water treatment; development of online course material for standards and pilot implementation of standards in companies.
+Some of the results include; full membership of ISO; active participation in several ISO technical committees; sales of standards online; an active mirror committee in the water sector; adoption of 20 standards related to waste water treatment; development of online course material and pilot implementation of water standards in several companies.

 The overall aim of the project was to harmonize the quality infrastructure between the Agadir countries with three main pillars: